neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 #### 2. Define Interchain Query registration entry point

 Implement an `execute` message handler in your contract that will process Interchain Query registration by broadcasting a [MsgRegisterInterchainQuery](https://docs.rs/neutron-std/4.2.2-rc/neutron_std/types/neutron/interchainqueries/struct.MsgRegisterInterchainQuery.html) message as a [submessage](https://docs.cosmwasm.com/docs/smart-contracts/message/submessage/).
-Use the data path info found at the previous step as the parameters of the message.
+Use the data path info found at the previous step to parametrize the message.

 <details>
     <summary>Show code</summary>